-Edible landscaping is when you replace or add plants to your garden that only serve the purpose of being ornamental with food-producing plants such as fruits and berries.
-Doing so will create a multi-purpose garden that not only provides you with food but will also return your investment of water, fertilizer, and time.
+Edible landscaping is when you replace or add plants to your garden that only serve the purpose of being ornamental with food-producing plants, such as fruits and berries.
+Doing so will create a multi-purpose garden that not only provides you with food but also return your investment of water, fertilizer, and time.

 Why should I add edible ornamental plants to my landscape?